 Because the new oils are designed to offer enhanced fuel economy and durability they will help OEMs to both meet regulatory requirements and to offer advanced vehicles that can also improve customers’ return on investment.

 Most on-highway OEMs have issued their own corresponding specifications for API CK-4 and/or API FA-4.
 But, unlike past categories, not a single OEM requires API CK-4 or FA-4 engine oils for their 2017 model year (MY) engines.
 Almost all OEMs recommend API CK-4, while very few recommend API FA-4 at this time.
-Also, it appears that OEMs will continue to allow the use of API CJ-4.
+So, it appears that OEMs will continue to allow the use of API CJ-4.

 Currently, OEMs are promoting the improved performance of the new oils to encourage their uptake and to help justify their higher cost.